 Preference falsification is when someone publicly expresses a preference that they do not really hold.
-The phrase “virtue signaling” arose to describe a form of preference falsification; progressives tend to voice loud support for cultural transformations in the direction of diversity and inclusion.
+The phrase “virtue signaling” arose to describe a form of preference falsification; progressives tend to voice loud support for cultural transformations in the direction of diversity and inclusion, for example.
 But when Hollywood creates movies that align with these professed values, progressives do not actually go to see those movies.
 “Go woke, go broke” is just a way of saying progressives claim to want things, but when presented with those things they claim to want, they do not choose those things.

 This phenomenon of preference falsification extends to religion.
 Progressives advocate for reforms in religious communities, and when they get their reforms, they stop attending: